Scholarships and Funding for International Students

 If you apply for a postgraduate programme, check with our study advisors, programme coordinators or graduate schools whether they can advise on exclusive funding schemes for your subject/programme.

-Once you are enroled in your study programme you become eligible to apply for a number of scholarships.
-Many of these organisations have nominated so called “Vertrauensdozenten” (liaison lecturers) as contacts for applicants seeking funding.
+Once you are enrolled in your study programme you become eligible to apply for a number of scholarships.
+Many of these organisations have nominated "liason lecturers" (Vertrauensdozenten) as contacts for applicants seeking funding.

 The following list does not exhaust all possible sources of funding.
-For instance, private donors and many smaller organisations are not uld.
-Most donors in this list only grant scholarships to international students who are enroled in postgraduate programmes.
+For instance, private donors and many smaller organisations are not included.
+Most donors in this list only grant scholarships to international students who are enrolled in postgraduate programmes.
 Private donors and smaller organisations can usually only be found on listings and databases curated by commercial publishers.

 Partial Scholarships and Grants Awarded by the University of Göttingen

 The University of Göttingen awards partial scholarships as part of a private-public partnership.
-All students enroled at the University can apply for the so-called “Deutschschlandstipendium” and “Niedersachsenstipendien”.
+All students enrolled at the University can apply for the “Deutschschlandstipendium” and “Niedersachsenstipendien”.